9 Times You Should Be Using Your Emergency Brake—and 3 Times You Shouldn’t

 Every single day

-Applying the parking brake every day can take pressure off the transmission and other drive components, including the parking pawl, which locks up your transmission when you park but, of course, could always malfunction.
+Applying the emergency brake every day can take pressure off the transmission and other drive components, including the parking pawl, which locks up your transmission when you park but, of course, could always malfunction.
 According to Firestone, you should actually engage your emergency brake before shifting into Park “to limit the stress that’s put on your transmission, provide you with an extra layer of security, help prevent parking failure, and even prevent transmission repairs down the road.
 Think of the two systems like a dynamic duo—they’re better together!”

 Check out these weird car features you probably didn’t know you had.